 It was quite a surprise to find Tempranillo at Rizman Winery as it's not a very common sort to find anywhere in Croatia.
 Actually this is the first Croatian tempranillo I've ever tasted.
 And it was good.

-Rizman Winery Komarna: location on map and contacts
+Rizman Winery Komarna: contacts

 Are you a wine aficionado?
 Do you like to visit wineries and taste local wines when travelling?
 Let us know in the comments below.